 - Add yeast and stir.

 - Place 1 cup of sugar in measuring cup.
-Scoop out 2 Tablespoons of sugar from measuring cup and place in bowl.
+Scoop out 2 Tablespoons of sugar from measuring cup and place in a bowl.
 Stir.
 Let yeast proof for 5-10 minutes.

 - Meanwhile, add remaining sugar, eggs, melted butter, and salt in large mixing bowl.
-Once yeast is activated, add mixture to bowl.
+Once yeast is activated, add mixture to a bowl.
 Stir in flour, 3 cups at a time.
 Watch for the dough to start coming off the sides of the bowl.

-- Spread softened butter all over dough.
+- Spread softened butter all over the dough.
 Place brown sugar and cinnamon in a bowl.
 Sprinkle over dough.

 - Tightly roll up dough and slice into rolls.

 - Place on greased baking sheets and cover loosely with towel or saran wrap.